 If a child needs a higher level of support that cannot be accommodated within Quality First Teaching, small group or individual interventions may be offered.
-For example: Boosting Reading @ Primary (BRP); Handwriting Shines; Personalised targeted reading; Targeted short term maths intervention; Targeted short term writing intervention.
+For example: Little Wandle catch up groups for phonics; Handwriting Shine; Personalised targeted reading; Targeted short term maths intervention; Targeted short term writing intervention, Nessy for spelling.

 For children with more complex needs, a more personalised programme may be appropriate.
 This could include group or individual interventions on an academic or social level.
-Programmes used to support children include ELSA and Forest Schools.
+Programmes used to support children include ELSA, Forest Schools and Lego Therapy.